 BP can, for example, monitor equipment performance, performing maintenance before a costly failure of machinery occurs.

 This can save the company time and money, as well as preventing prolonged production downtime.

 Further Adoptions of Deep Learning in Energy Production

 BP isn’t the only energy giants seeking to adopt smart solutions.

 For example, Shell’s rigs in the Gulf of Mexico are fitted with similar smart sensors.

-Similarly GE Power are also using deep learning, big data and advanced analytics to modernise their operations.
+Similarly, GE Power is also using deep learning, big data and advanced analytics to modernize its operations.

 All of these technologies are being developed with the end goal of delivering a digital power plant.

-GE Power is keen to modernise the energy production process.
+GE Power is keen to modernize the energy production process.
 To this end, the company uses big data and machine learning and deep learning alongside Internet of Things technology.